County Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

-The inland tier is different.
-Freehold Borough and Freehold Township, Manalapan, Marlboro, Howell, and Holmdel are permanent suburban communities with large NYC commuter populations who ride NJ Transit's North Jersey Coast Line and the Garden State Parkway.
-Many have prior New York City or Outer Borough addresses with records in New York OCA.
-For the broader New Jersey context, see our New Jersey people search guide.
+The inland tier is a different environment.
+Freehold Borough and Freehold Township, Manalapan, Marlboro, Howell, and Holmdel are permanent suburban communities — many residents commute to Manhattan via NJ Transit's North Jersey Coast Line or the Garden State Parkway.
+Prior NYC borough address histories are common for inland Monmouth County residents who relocated from the city.
+New Jersey eCourts at njcourts.gov covers Monmouth County Superior Court statewide.
+For the broader New Jersey context, see our New Jersey state guide.

 Key takeaways

-• Inland Monmouth County (Freehold, Manalapan, Marlboro, Howell) is a NYC commuter belt — many residents have prior NYC borough records in New York OCA.
+• Inland Monmouth County (Freehold, Manalapan, Marlboro, Howell, Holmdel) is a NYC commuter belt — prior NYC borough records for relocated city residents stay in the NY system.
+NYC OCA supplements are standard for inland commuter-belt subjects.

-• Freehold Borough has a large Central American immigrant population with patronymic naming conventions requiring careful surname matching.
+• Freehold Borough has a large Central American community with patronymic naming conventions — date of birth and two-surname variant awareness are required for common surname searches there.

 Monmouth County quick facts